SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 *   201 – Not found in database (if there is no task with such id)
 *   204 – Entity not found (if there is no tracker with such id belonging to authorized user)
 *   208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason)
-*   255 – Invalid task state (if current task state is not “unassigned” or “assigned”)
+*   255 – Invalid task state (if current task state is not "unassigned" or "assigned")
-*   236 – Feature unavailable due to tariff restrictions (if device’s tariff does not allow usage of tasks)
+*   236 – Feature unavailable due to tariff restrictions (if device's tariff does not allow usage of tasks)